 Imagery refers to mental pictures in your mind, or to words and descriptions that create mental pictures.
 Gustatory imagery, in particular, refers to imagery related to the sense of taste.
-In other words, gustatory imagery refers to words, descriptions or pictures in your brain that make you think of taste.
+In other words, with gustatory imagery, the writer describes what is being tasted.
+Those descriptions should create pictures in your mind that make you think about that taste.

 Tasting with Gustatory Imagery